 You don’t need a guide to visit the park, but you’ll benefit from it, as their eyes are well trained and they have “inside information” about where animals appear.

 Take your time on the beautiful beaches and be aware of monkeys.
 They can steal your food or other that looks like it!
 They are smart and fast, believe me!
 A monkey stole a pack of cookies from my hand, climbed the tree and took them out as if it was a human!
 Amazing!

-We stayed at the Waterfront Hotel Verde Mar – an old and needing remodeling; average comfort and a refreshing pool.
+I stayed at the Waterfront Hotel Verde Mar – an old and needing remodeling; average comfort and a refreshing pool.
 But great location: on the beach and walking distance from the park.
-We recommend you to go 1 hour after opening – you’ll have plenty of time to visit and avoid the crowds!
+I recommend you to go 1 hour after opening – you’ll have plenty of time to visit and avoid the crowds!